moment/luxon/docs/math.md

 # Math

-This covers some oddball topics with date and time math, which has some quirky corner cases.
-This page tries document those corners.
+This page covers some oddball topics with date and time math, which has some quirky corner cases.

 ## Calendar math vs time math

 ### The basics

 Math with dates and times can be unintuitive to programmers.
 If it's Feb 13, 2017 and I say "in exactly one month", you know I mean March 13.
-Exactly one month after than is April 13.
+Exactly one month after that is April 13.
 But because February is a shorter month than March, that means we added a different amount of time in each case.
 On the other hand, if I said "30 days from February 13", you'd try to figure out what day that landed on in March.
 Here it is in Luxon:

 ```js
 DateTime.local(2017, 2, 13).plus({months: 1}).toISODate() //=> '2017-03-13'